scipy-conference/scipy-conference/manual/program/track_chair_instructions.rst

   :width: 600
   :alt: Screenshot of Pretalx reviewer tab with step by step instructions on how to submit track decisions

-1. Go to the “Reviews” tab.
+1. Go to the "Reviews" tab.
-2. Select “Talk” under “Session type”.
-Select your track under “Tracks” and click “Search”.
+2. Select "Talk" under "Session type".
+Select your track under "Tracks" and click "Search".
-3. Click the “Accept” check mark on the row(s) for each proposal you’d like to accept as a Talk.
-Click “Reject” only if you believe the submission is incompatible with or does not meet the quality bar for the conference.
+3. Click the "Accept" check mark on the row(s) for each proposal you'd like to accept as a Talk.
+Click "Reject" only if you believe the submission is incompatible with or does not meet the quality bar for the conference.
- - For submissions that were submitted as "Talk" type but you want to offer a Poster slot, please click on the proposal title, change the Session type to “Poster” and click “Save”.
+ - For submissions that were submitted as "Talk" type but you want to offer a Poster slot, please click on the proposal title, change the Session type to "Poster" and click "Save".

 .. image:: pretalx_2.png
   :width: 600
   :alt: Screenshot of Pretalx submission tab with instructions on how to change a submission type from Talk to Poster

-4. **Important**: Make sure the “Mark new states as ‘pending’” checkbox is selected.
+4. **Important**: Make sure the "Mark new states as 'pending'" checkbox is selected.
-5. Click on “Go.”
+5. Click on "Go."
-6. Repeat the above steps 2-5 for all submissions, but with Session type “Poster”.
+6. Repeat the above steps 2-5 for all submissions, but with Session type "Poster".
 All in-person poser presenters will be considered for a back-up talk if one of the speakers can't make it.
 All posters that don't make it to the in-person poster session will be offered a virtual poster slot.